 Ideally, if you are taking over a leased vehicle it should be in immaculate condition.
-If a vehicle needs repairs, has been in an accident, or interior faults, you are responsible for fixing any excessive wear and tear.
+If a vehicle needs repairs, has been in an accident, or has interior faults, you are responsible for fixing any excessive wear and tear.
 Always ask for a service record and vehicle history report.
 You are the one responsible for returning the vehicle at the end of the term.

 Lease Takeover FAQs

 A lease takeover in Canada can cost between $300 and $500.
 The cost and terms will be outlined in the original agreement.

 A leased vehicle can cause challenges for some drivers when faced with changes in finances and family situations.
-Setting up a transfer can save the owner fees of selling the car back to a dealership or buying out the car.
-For someone looking to have a vehicle short-term, taking over a lease can be a cost-effective solution.
+Setting up a transfer can save the owner's fees of selling the car back to a dealership or buying out the car.
+For someone looking to have a vehicle short-term, taking over a lease can be a successful, cost-effective solution.

-A lease takeover is a good option to get a new vehicle at a lower monthly price or for the short term.
-From a seller's perspective, it's an effective option to get out of a current agreement and free up finances.
-Weigh your options and make sure this option is the right decision for you before you move forward.
+You can roll your current costs into a new one or buy it out, or you can consider a lease takeover.
+From a seller's perspective, a takeover is an effective option to get out of a current agreement and free up finances.
+Weigh your options, compare auto insurance quotes and make sure this option is the right decision for you before moving forward.